thesse1/webmethods-api-gateway-staging/README.md

  - Destination configurations
  - External accounts configurations

-## Devops and CI/CD in webMethods API Gateway
+## DevOps and CI/CD in webMethods API Gateway

-The CI/CD and devops flow can be achieved in multiple ways.
+The CI/CD and DevOps flow can be achieved in multiple ways.

 ### Using webMethods Deployer and Asset Build Environment